MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/migrate-from-federation-to-cloud-authentication.md

     ```powershell
     Get-MgDomain -DomainId yourdomain.com
     ```
-To ensure that Entra ID Connect recognizes PTA as enabled after converting your domain to managed authentication, you need to update the sign-in method settings in Entra ID Connect to reflect the changes.
-Refer to [Microsoft Entra pass-through authentication documentation](how-to-connect-pta,md) for additional details.
+To ensure that Microsoft Entra Connect recognizes pass-through authentication as enabled after converting your domain to managed authentication, update the sign-in method settings in Microsoft Entra Connect to reflect the changes.
+Refer to [Microsoft Entra pass-through authentication documentation](how-to-connect-pta.md) for additional details.

 ## Complete your migration